-At the time of the inspection the DEGREE OF RISK OF SUBTERRANEAN TERMITE INFESTATION to the overall property was considered to be moderate to high due to being infill or part infill slab construction and/or Slab edge concealed.
+At the time of the inspection the DEGREE OF RISK OF SUBTERRANEAN TERMITE INFESTATION to the overall property was considered to be moderate.

 Further Access Required:

 Active termites or other timber damaging pests may be present and not detected in areas where inspection was limited, obstructed or access was not gained.